Ceramic Dictionary

 es: MADERAS - Para modelar

-Modeling boards come in different sizes and shapes and they are smoothly finished off and are used to hold the clay while working with it.
-When used as a tray, to move work form one place to another and to leave pieces to dry off, they allow you to move work without touching it.
+Modeling boards come in different sizes and shapes and are made of wood which has been smoothly finished off.
+They have various functions; to hold the clay while working with it, when used as a tray, to move work from one place to another and to leave pieces to dry off.
+They allow you to move work without touching it.

 ca: MOTLLE: